Striking workers at Kellogg’s just got a new addition to their picket line: Labor Secretary Marty Walsh

 — PA AFL-CIO (@PaAFL_CIO) October 27, 2021

 Walsh is the first union member to lead the Department of Labor in more than four decades, and one of few labor secretaries to visit striking workers.
 (In 1989, Labor Secretary Elizabeth Hanford Dole met with striking coal miners, though noted she was not taking sides; she also met with the coal group’s parent company to facilitate face-to-face negotiations.)
-Ahead of the October 27 meeting, Walsh took to Twitter, saying “I grew up in a working-class family.
+Ahead of the October 27 meeting, Walsh took to Twitter, saying, “I grew up in a working-class family.
 I’m the son of immigrants and a proud second-generation Laborer.
 I have always stood with America’s working people, and will continue to do so as your Secretary of Labor.”

 Walsh met with workers represented by Local 374 of BCTGM, talking to workers on the picket line outside of the cereal plant, and also with Shelton.
-An estimated 1,400 members of BCTGM, from four plants where they make cereals including Rice Krispies, Raisin Bran, Froot Loops, Corn Flakes, and Frosted Flakes, are participating in the strike.
+An estimated 1,400 members of BCTGM, from four plants where they make cereals, including Rice Krispies, Raisin Bran, Froot Loops, Corn Flakes, and Frosted Flakes, are participating in the strike.

 Today @usdol @SecMartyWalsh marched with striking @BCTGM members @KelloggCompany in Lancaster, PA.